roycms/RCalendarPicker/README.md

 ```

 # calendar + clock  use

+To choose the calendar (date) (month) (year) and the vehicle to choose the combination use of the clock

 ```objective-c
 RCalendarPickerView *calendarPicker = [[RCalendarPickerView alloc]initWithFrame:CGRectMake(0, 0, MainScreenWidth, MainScreenHeight)];
             calendarPicker.selectDate = [NSDate date]; //默认被选中时间